rbseaver/rbseaver.github.io/index.md

 - [GitHub](https://github.com/rbseaver)
 - [Resume](/docs/resume)

 Thanks for stopping by.
 If you'd like to get in touch, please reach out via LinkedIn or GitHub.
-Also, please state *why* you're contacting me.
-Otherwise, I may ignore connection requests.
+Also, please state *why* you're contacting me -- not because I'm special or rude, but because I don't like mysteries.
+Saying "Hey Rob" isn't going to cut it.
+It will benefit both of us, and save us both time.

 ## About Rob